What an AI Scheduling Agent Should and Should Not Decide Alone

 Example: someone books a discovery call through your public link.
 Looks automatic.
 But what if they mentioned in the booking form that they were referred by a specific partner, or that they're coming off a bad experience with a competitor?
 That context changes how you'd handle the call.
 An agent that just fires off a generic confirmation has already missed something.

 The fix is simple: review the booking form answers before the confirmation goes out, not after.
-Set your agent up to hold confirmations for new contacts for 30 minutes, so you can scan for anything that changes the play.
+Review the confirmation draft before approving it for new contacts, so you can account for anything that changes the play.

 Another common failure: letting the agent decide what not to do.
 Silence is also a decision.
 If an inbound message doesn't fit a clear category, the agent should escalate it to you rather than archive it or ignore it.
 "I don't know what to do with this" is useful signal; dropping it is not.